tomas-fryza/avr-course/Labs/03-gpio/README.md

 Copy/paste [template code](main.c) to your `03-gpio/main.c` source file.

-Create a new `Labs/library/include/gpio.h` library header file and copy/paste the [template code](xxxx) into it.
+Create a new library header file in `Labs/library/include/gpio.h` and copy/paste the [template code](../library/include/gpio.h) into it.

 ### Both versions